kingaa/vissched/README.md

 to get a message describing the various options.

 The input must be in a rigidly-defined format.
-Use the helper script "visparse.pl" to parse a CSV file into this format.
+Use the helper script `visparse.pl` to parse a CSV file into this format.
-The accompanying CSV file "input.csv" is in the proper format for parsing by "visparse.pl".
+The accompanying CSV file `input.csv` is in the proper format for parsing by `visparse.pl`.
-You must have a working perl to use "visparse.pl".
+You must have a working perl to use `visparse.pl`.

 Thus, for example, executing
 ```